Information architecture, or IA, is used to create the structure of a website or mobile application.

 Task organization system application: Identify your users’ main objectives on your website or mobile application.
 If those top objectives are action-orientated, consider implementing a task organization system.

 An audience organization system is appropriate when your company has separate, defined user groups as a part of its target audience.
 However, this system only works when your users self-identify with the audience(s) you’re proposing.
 When defining your user groups, make sure there’s no overlap.
 You don’t want to leave your user questioning which group they belong to.

 Take Wells Fargo as an example.
 Their global navigation is organized by audience.
 They list “Personal,” “Small Business,” and “Commercial” as the main items in their navigation.
 This segmentation works well because all three of these audience groups will need to interact with the bank in different ways.

 A geographic organization system works well for websites that have varying products or services across multiple locations.
 Take the below image as an example.
-Ikea, a home décor store, has 375 stores worldwide.
-Each individual store offers a wide range of differing products.
+Ikea, a home décor store, has close to 400 stores worldwide, and each store offers varying products.

 Applying geographical organization systems: Organize your content and pages with a geographical organization system if selecting a location is a required first step in your user’s journey.

 When many think of alphabetical navigation, they tend to think of a site that includes a terminology index, like a library.
 While this organization type does work well for academic websites, an alphabetical organization system can also work well in a few other scenarios.

 For example, Backcountry, an online outdoor clothing company, uses an alphabetical organization system to categorize their brands from A-Z. This works well because a brand name doesn’t change.
 For instance, if a user is searching for an item from the brand Crocs, a brand Backcountry offers, they will always sort by the letter “C.” There’s no ambiguity here.